cozy/cozy-drive/mobile/README.md

 $ cordova run android
 ```

-On iOS: open the mobile/platforms/ios/Cozy Drive.xcworkspace in Xcode, update the Swift syntax if needed, set your signing certificate on the target, then:
+On iOS: open the mobile/platforms/ios/Cozy Drive.xcworkspace in Xcode, update the Swift syntax if needed, set your signing certificate on the target (if you're testing on a device), then:

 ```sh
 $ cd mobile